-11. (1) We would generally expect that the reasonable supporting documentation to be kept in accordance with section 11 would include full and complete records of any analysis undertaken by the end-user to demonstrate it satisfies the requirements necessary to rely on the end-user exemption under section 9 or the intragroup exemption under section 10.
+9. (1) We would generally expect that the reasonable supporting documentation to be kept in accordance with section 119 would include full and complete records of any analysis undertaken by the end-userlocal counterparty to demonstrate it satisfies the requirementsconditions necessary to rely on the end-user exemption under section 9 or the intragroup exemption under section 107 or the multilateral portfolio compression exemption under section 8.